 This does raise a few problems.
 In particular, handling state.
 In general, some in-development variant S2 of service S will simply use the database of the “real” instance of service S; as long as requests processed by S2 are always for some distinct subset of data (eg “for user Test1”) then little harm can occur.
-This does however potentially make compliance with things like the GDPR harder, as developers will probably need direct access to the database for service S.
+This does however potentially make compliance with privacy laws such as the GDPR harder, as developers will probably need direct access to the database for service S.

-Note that this “dynamic routing” is just a concept at the current time; our analysis suggests this is the best option but it hasn’t yet been implemented.
+Note that this “dynamic routing” is just a concept for us at the current time; our analysis suggests this is the best option but it hasn’t yet been implemented.

 The end-to-end user interface tests that we had effectively became legacy stuff that is less and less relevant with each microservice factored out of the monolith.
-They test the “whole system” but different components of the system are released without executing these (slow-running) tests.
-It therefore makes sense to either discard these tests completely, or modify them to instead run against production, making them a kind of “automated sanity check” which hopefully alerts us of problems before too many users find them.
+They test the “whole system” but different components of the system are released without executing these (slow-running) tests - and the more components we factor our monolith into, the more independent release-cycles we have.
+It therefore makes sense to either discard these tests completely, or modify them to instead run at a regular interval against production, making them a kind of “automated sanity check” which hopefully alerts us of problems before too many users find them.
 If run against production, then any tests which make changes to data of course need to be carefully written, and the side-effects need to be filtered out of reports and similar processes which do not expect test data.

 If you ever try to do integration-testing of a full suite of components, then one major problem that will be encountered is ensuring consistent state.
 For example, if a test expects a customer in the database for microservice S1, and then makes a customer-related call to microservice S2, then there may be an expectation that S2 also has some representation of that same customer.
 If your microservice system is based heavily on synchronous calls then this may not be an issue, ie if S2 calls S1 to fetch customer data.
 However if S2 caches customer data then its cache might not be consistent with the data of S1 and tests may fail.
 Simply avoiding tests of this type, and mocking S2 within the automated tests of S1 resolves this issue.
 To then verify that the interface between S1 and S2 is correct, use something like PACT as a separate step.
 Alterantively, a “core shared test dataset” could be defined, but this is a major undertaking.